Skip to content

 Configuration

-Configure EC secrets in trusted-server.toml.
-See the full Configuration Reference for the [edge_cookie] section and environment variable overrides.
+Configure EC settings in trusted-server.toml.
+See the full Configuration Reference for the [ec] section and environment variable overrides.

 Privacy Considerations